About the Program

 Arrival & Orientation

-Volunteers fly into Wellington International Airport and take a short 10 min taxi ride to the offices of our local team.
+Volunteers fly into Wellington International Airport and take a short 10 min taxi ride to the Volunteer House.

-The local team provide a comprehensive orientation briefing to prepare you for your Conservation Experience.
-After your orientation and over the weekend you’ll have the opportunity to meet the other volunteers, rest and relax and perhaps enjoy some independent local sightseeing.
+The local team provide a comprehensive orientation to prepare volunteers for the Conservation Experience ahead.
+After orientation and over the weekend there is ample opportunity to meet the other volunteers, rest and relax and perhaps enjoy some independent local sightseeing.

 Detailed inductions take place on the project site, conducted by the Team Leader.